revue-org/revue-kubernetes/README.md

 Now one more part is needed to complete the cluster, the Load Balancer.
 In this guide, [MetalLB](https://metallb.universe.tf/) is used, a load balancer for bare metal Kubernetes clusters.

-Command to a Load Balancer:
+Command to add a Load Balancer:
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.14.8/config/manifests/metallb-native.yaml
 ```